Student resources

 Course policy information

-You are expected to attend all classes in which you are enrolled.
-You may receive a final grade of N or be prohibited from writing final exams if you fail to satisfy the attendance requirement.
-See UVic’s policy on attendance.
+Students are expected to attend all classes in which they are enrolled.
+Students may be assigned a final grade of N or debarred from writing final examinations if they fail to satisfy a minimum attendance requirement set by the instructor for lectures, laboratories, online course discussions or learning activities, tutorials, or other learning activities set out in the course outline.

 If you need to bring your children or pet to class, don’t hesitate to do so.
 We understand that sometimes this is necessary due to care circumstances.
 However, please aim to have minimal class disturbance so that student learning is not impacted.